 Our children will be young mathematicians, developing curiosity and a critical appreciation of the subject, and securing the skills, knowledge and understanding required to underpin an understanding of the world around them.
 Through becoming fluent in the fundamentals of mathematics, our children will develop a flexible, deep and lasting understanding of mathematical procedures and concepts.
 They will develop the ability to abstract patterns, reason mathematically, solve problems, follow lines of enquiry, conjecture generalisations, and justify decisions based on proof.
 They will apply their mathematical knowledge through all areas of their studies including science, technology and the arts, and gain skills necessary for financial literacy and other areas of everyday life.

 Mathematics is taught daily, for all children.
-Throughout PACE Academy Trust we teach for mastery of mathematics.
+At New Valley, we teach for mastery of mathematics.
 Attention is drawn to the five big ideas: developing fluency; mathematical thinking; exploring structure through careful use of concrete, pictorial and abstract representations; the use of variation theory and intelligent practice; and through the mapping of a coherent, interconnected learning programme of study.

 Long term maps provide the structure for a cohesive, stepped curriculum.
 They guide the use of key resources chosen to support teachers in their planning and link closely to up to date guidance.
 The curriculum is broken down into five distinct areas (Number and Place Value, Calculation, Measurement, Geometry and Statistics) and each area subdivided into ‘topics’ (e.g. fractions, decimals and percentages) which are reflected in the Trust’s formative assessment structure.

 Medium term plans are written by teachers based on the long term planning package.
 Teachers are encouraged to use and improve their subject knowledge to identify the small steps required to reach the objectives.
-They identify: the key misconceptions that can occur; the mathematical language and stem sentences children will need to develop; the key Concrete, Pictorial and Abstract experiences needed to unpick the structure of what is being taught; and the relevant, connected concepts and contexts that will ensure the mathematics is learned is purposeful, relevant and deeply embedded.
+They identify: the key misconceptions that can occur; the mathematical language and stem sentences children will need to develop; the key concrete, pictorial and abstract experiences needed to unpick the structure of what is being taught; and the relevant, connected concepts and contexts that will ensure that the mathematics is learned is purposeful, relevant and deeply embedded.
 Learning is pitched to include rapid revision of previous concepts, and includes ambitious levels of challenge to deepen understanding and mastery.

 Lessons are structured into relevant episodes to support guidance through the learning.
 Mathematical discussion and explanation form a significant part of each lesson, alongside the use of concrete materials to explore and model structure.
 Conceptual and procedural variation is used to deepen children’s understanding, using standard, non-standard and non-concept examples, and intelligent practice questions.
 All children have access to additional questions, designed to challenge and deepen thinking.